tisfeng/Easydict/docs/README_EN.md

 | Screenshot translate      | Press the screenshot translate shortcut key (default `⌥ + S`) to capture the area to be translated                                  | ![iShot_2023-01-20_11.26.25-1674185209](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/iShot_2023-01-20_11.26.25-1674185209.gif) |
 | Input translate           | Press the input translate shortcut key (default `⌥ + A`, or `⌥ + F`), enter the text to be translated, and `Enter` key to translate | ![iShot_2023-01-20_11.28.46-1674185354](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/iShot_2023-01-20_11.28.46-1674185354.gif) |

+Currently, multiple mouse quick word selection methods are supported: double-click word selection, mouse drag word selection, Shift word selection (multiple paragraphs) and triple-click word selection (paragraph).
+In some applications, **mouse drag word selection** and **Shift word selection** may fail, in which case you can switch to other word selection methods.

 #### Notice ⚠️

 1. `Select Translate` requires the `Auxiliary Accessibility`.The mouse stroke function only triggers the application of auxiliary accessibility permission when it is used for the first time, and the automatic stroke translation function can only be used normally after authorization.